The Surrey Downs League

 Open Age League Cricket since 1976

-The present day Surrey Downs League started from very humble beginnings when just seven cricket clubs from the Surrey/Sussex border area met on May 29th 1975 in the Red Lion in Ockley.
+The present day Surrey Downs League started from very humble beginnings when just seven (7) clubs from the Surrey/Sussex border area met on Thursday 29 May 1975. in the Red Lion in Ockley.

 The League started in 1976 with just nine clubs, Shere having applied to join.
 The initial winners of this first season were Westcott.
 A second division was introduced in 1978.

 Billingshurst joined in 1978, Sunallon in 1979, Horsley in 1987, and Cranleigh St. Andrews four years later.

 The end of 1995 brought about a major change when all the Sussex clubs resigned to join Leagues in the own County.